-- All staff have a responsibility to keep pupils safe and to protect them from abuse (sexual, physical and emotional), neglect, radicalisation and extremism (in line with the PREVENT duty) and safeguarding concerns.
+All staff have a responsibility to keep pupils safe and to protect them from abuse (sexual, physical and emotional), neglect, radicalisation and extremism (in line with the PREVENT duty) and safeguarding concerns.
 Pupils have a right to be safe and to be treated with respect and dignity.
-It follows that trusted adults are expected to take reasonable steps to ensure their safety and well-being.
+It follows that trusted adults are

+- expected to take reasonable steps to ensure their safety and well-being.
 Failure to do so may be regarded as professional misconduct. - Staff should understand the responsibilities that are an intrinsic part of their employment or role.
-They should make a professional judgement about their actions and behaviour and seek to avoid conduct, which would lead any reasonable person to question their motivation or intentions. - If there is an incident where staff feel there may be a concern, they should discuss the circumstances that informed their action, or their proposed action with a senior colleague, to help ensure that the safest practices are employed and the risk of actions being misinterpreted reduced. - Records should be made of any incidents and decisions made or further actions agreed, with their justifications, in accordance with school policy. - All staff should know the Designated Senior Person for child protection, be familiar with local child protection arrangements and understand their responsibilities to safeguard and protect children and young people. - Staff should understand their responsibility to voice any general concerns that they might have about practice within the school, in accordance with the SAST Whistle Blowing policy. - Staff should also be aware of and comply with the SAST financial and administrative regulations and any other procedure manuals such as the staff handbook. - Staff should be aware that unsafe or inappropriate behaviour and breaches of the law and other professional guidelines could result in disciplinary action being taken against them, criminal action and/or other proceedings including barring by the Disclosure and Barring Service (DBS) from working in regulated activity, or for acts of serious misconduct, prohibition from teaching by the National College of Teaching and Leadership (NCTL). - Staff should not consume or be under the influence of alcohol or any substance, including prescribed medication, which may affect their ability to care for children.
+They should make a professional judgement about their actions and behaviour and seek to avoid conduct, which would lead any reasonable person to question their motivation or intentions. - If there is an incident where staff feel there may be a concern, they should discuss the circumstances that informed their action, or their proposed action with a senior colleague, to help ensure that the safest practices are employed and the risk of actions being misinterpreted reduced. - Records should be made of any incidents and decisions made or further actions agreed, with their justifications, in accordance with school policy. - All staff should know the Designated Safeguarding Lead for child protection, be familiar with school and community, child protection arrangements and understand their responsibilities to safeguard and protect children and young people. - As part of our whole trust approach to safeguarding, SAST schools should ensure that they promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately. - Creating a culture in which all concerns about adults (including reporting low level concerns) are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.
+If implemented correctly, this should encourage an open and transparent culture; enable SAST schools to identify concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of the school are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution. - Staff should understand their responsibility to voice any general concerns that they might have about practice within the school, in accordance with the SAST Whistleblowing policy. - Staff should also be aware of and comply with the SAST Financial Procedures policy, the Academies Trust Handbook and all Charity and Trust administrative regulations alongside SAST policies and procedure manuals such as the staff handbook. - Staff should be aware that unsafe or inappropriate behaviour and breaches of the law and other professional guidelines could result in disciplinary action being taken against them, criminal action and/or other proceedings including barring by the Disclosure and Barring Service (DBS) from working in regulated activity, or for acts of serious misconduct, prohibition from teaching by the Teaching Regulation Agency. - Staff should not consume or be under the influence of alcohol or any substance, including prescribed medication, which may affect their ability to care for children.